5 Obvious Signs of Dementia I Missed in My Own Mother

 Avoiding social interactions

 My mother has been outgoing her entire life and has numerous close friends.
 When she moved out of state with my father 10 years ago, she began avoiding social situations, though, especially if it meant meeting new people.
-As we later learned, social isolation is an early sign of dementia.
+As we later learned, social isolation is a red flag.

 Never getting the lay of the land